andreiciupac/huawei-ont-monitoring/README.md

 ## Overview

 The system is composed of several services managed by Docker Compose:

-1. Collector: A Python script that periodically connects to the ONT via SSH, runs a series of commands, and parses the raw output.
+1.  **Collector:** A Python script that periodically connects to the ONT via SSH, runs a series of commands, and parses the raw output.

-2. Exporter: A lightweight Python web server that reads the parsed data and exposes it as Prometheus-compatible metrics.
+2.  **Exporter:** A lightweight Python web server that reads the parsed data and exposes it as Prometheus-compatible metrics.

-3. Prometheus: A leading time-series database that scrapes the metrics from the exporter and stores them.
+3.  **Prometheus:** A leading time-series database that scrapes the metrics from the exporter and stores them.

-4. Grafana: A powerful visualization platform used to create dashboards from the data stored in Prometheus.
+4.  **Grafana:** A powerful visualization platform used to create dashboards from the data stored in Prometheus.

 ## Features

-- Automated Data Collection: Runs commands at configurable intervals (e.g., every 1 and 5 minutes) using a built-in scheduler.
+* **Automated Data Collection:** Runs commands at configurable intervals.

-- Comprehensive Parsing: Includes specialized parsers for various command outputs, from simple key-value pairs to complex tables.
+* **Comprehensive Parsing:** Includes specialized parsers for various command outputs.

-- Persistent Storage: Both Prometheus metrics and Grafana dashboards are stored in Docker volumes, ensuring data survives restarts.
+* **Persistent Storage:** Both Prometheus metrics and Grafana dashboards are stored in Docker volumes.

-- Fully Containerized: The entire stack, including the custom Python scripts, is managed by Docker Compose for easy setup and deployment.
+* **Fully Containerized:** The entire stack is managed by Docker Compose for easy setup.

-- Log Rotation: Includes a cron job to automatically clean up old data files, preventing disk space from filling up.

-- Extensible: The modular structure makes it easy to add new commands and parsers.
+* **Integrated Data Cleanup:** The collector script automatically cleans up old data files.
+* **Secure Configuration:** Uses a `.env` file to manage secrets and paths.
+* **Automatic Provisioning:** The Prometheus data source and a default dashboard are automatically provisioned in Grafana on first startup.

 ## Architecture